achaudhary591/LibraryManagementSystem/README.md

 - **Admin**: Username: `admin`, Password: `admin`
 - **Librarian**: Username: `librarian`, Password: `librarian`

 The application automatically creates these default users when it starts up for the first time.
-This is handled through:
-1. The `schema.sql` file which contains SQL statements to create the users if they don't exist
-2. A `DataInitializer` class that runs on application startup to ensure the users are created

-You don't need to manually create these users or run any SQL scripts.

 ## Project Structure